Conor Garland Game Preview: Canucks vs. Sharks

 Garland Season Stats Insights

-- In 18 games this season, Garland has a plus-minus rating of +4, while averaging 13:07 on the ice per game.

-- Garland has a goal in two of 18 games this year, but has to post a multi-goal effort.
+- In two of 21 games this year, Garland has scored a goal, but he's yet to produce two or more goals in the same contest.

-- In four of 18 games this season, Garland has recorded a point, and in one of those games he came away with multiple points.
+- In five of 21 games this season, Garland has registered a point, including two games with two or more points.

-- Garland has yet to record a multi-assist game this season despite registering one in three of 18 games played.
+- Garland has posted an assist in a game four times this year in 21 games played, including multiple assists once.

-- Garland's implied probability to go over his point total is 45.5% based on the odds.
+- Garland has an implied probability of 41.7% to exceed his point total based on the odds.

 Sign up for Underdog fantasy today.